pablog1/swiper-carousels-implementation/README.md

 <br>

 ## Main Slider
-Simple main slider with images, arrows and bullets pagination.
+Simple full width slider with images, arrows and bullets pagination, optimized for desktop and mobile sizes.

 ## Carousel 1
 Carousel with arroys, bullets pagination and **two rows** if the viewport width is less as 600px.